A young Black woman talking about something serious with an older Black woman in the park.

 Do not take carbamazepine tablets with grapefruit juice.
 Grapefruit juice may increase the absorption of carbamazepine from the gut and cause the levels of carbamazepine to increase.

-Let your pharmacist know if you have any food allergies or intolerances, and always check with them if you’re concerned about any of the ingredients in your medication.
+Always let your pharmacist know if you have any food allergies or intolerances, and always check with them if you’re concerned about any of the ingredients in your medication.

-This could affect you if you drive a car, ride a bike, or do anything else that needs a lot of focus.
-It might be best to stop doing these things for the first few days, until you know how it affects you.
+This could affect you if you drive a car, ride a bike, or do anything else that needs a lot of focus and coordination to do things safely.
+It might be best to stop doing these things for at least the first few days until you know how it affects you.

 Pregnancy